11BelowStudio/HECC-IT/src/assets/README.md

     * Holds the images used as the application icons etc. for HECC-IT (and HECC-UP, and OH-HECC).
         * Not critical to the performance of HECC-IT (but they certainly help to make it look a lot less unpolished)
 * [Text Assets](./textAssets/)
-    * Holds the premade .js and index.html files which are replicated in the output HECCIN' Game produced by HECC-UP.
+    * Holds the premade JavaScript and index.html files which are replicated in the output HECCIN' Game produced by HECC-UP.
     * Specifically
         * heccer.js
             * replicated as-is in the output.
             * this is effectively the 'production' version of heccer.js.
-I probably should minify it at some point.
                 * Development on heccer.js should be performed within and tested in the [src-js](../../src-js) folder instead.
         * showdown.min.js
             * replicated as-is in the output.